FAQ for Apprenticeships

 What is the application process?

-Mountain States Line Constructors Apprenticeship and Training accepts applications to the apprenticeship program year round (temporarily not accepting applications at this time until further notice).
+Mountain States Line Constructors Apprenticeship and Training accepts applications to the apprenticeship program year round (unless indicated otherwise under apprenticeships).
 Those who return completed applications and the requested supporting documentation are invited to an oral interview.

 Can I get college credit?